Article I: Name

 c. participate in all meetings of the Board of Directors and of the Corporation;

-organization affiliated with the University e. contribute financially to the Corporation;
+e. contribute financially to the Corporation;

 f. recruit a replacement for himself, should he become unable or unwilling to continue in his office;

 g. fulfill such other duties and requirements as may be adopted.

 Section 7.
 Directors meetings.
 Meetings of the Directors shall be held at least twice during the Cornell University undergraduate academic year, one of which shall be on the same day as the annual meeting of the Corporation, and at least one of which shall be in Ithaca, N.Y.
 Special meetings shall be held at the call of the President or upon the written request of any two Directors filed with the Secretary.

 Any or all Directors may participate in a regular or special meeting of the Board of Directors by means of conference telephone call or other means of communication in which all meeting participants can communicate with one another simultaneously.